Bing tracking

 Jill Nelson Thomas

 Jill Nelson Thomas, JD, is a third-generation, lifelong resident of Tulsa, Oklahoma.
 She studied psychology and business, earning her bachelor’s degree from the University of Tulsa in 1977.
 She returned to TU to study law and received her juris doctor degree in 1986.
 She and her husband, Robert, have been avid advocates for the Alzheimer’s Association for 20 years.
 Additionally, they are committed to and provide support for several Tulsa community organizations including the Mental Health Association of Oklahoma, the University of Tulsa, Boston Avenue United Methodist Church, Tulsa Area United Way, and the Tulsa Ballet.
 She is president elect for Tulsa Town Hall and chairs the board development committee for Family and Children’s Services of Oklahoma.
 Since 2014, Jill and Robert have been committed to focusing on collegiate recovery through Augsburg and its StepUP® Program.
-She was elected to the Augsburg Board of Regents in 2016 and now serves as board vice chair.
+She was elected to the Augsburg Board of Regents in 2016 and now serves as board secretary.